New Mexico Eyes A 'Medicaid Buy-In' Plan To Insure More Residents

 "But being able to pay into something that would reduce by even a third what I'm paying now — I'd love that," she says.

-Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation, and not affiliated with Kaiser Permanente.
-Michelle Andrews is on Twitter @mandrews110.
+Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation and is not affiliated with Kaiser Permanente.
+Michelle Andrews is on Twitter: @mandrews110.